Are you learning Chinese online?

 Even a little bit of Chinese will go a long way!
 Besides practical communication, learning some Chinese can make a big difference to your ability to make meaningful connections and experience Chinese culture.

 Many of these common Chinese phrases are expressions I wish I’d learned much earlier.
-They're everyday phrases that you’ll hear in real life but might not find in your textbook.
+They're everyday phrases that you’ll hear in real life but might not find in any textbook.

 If you already have some familiarity with Mandarin Chinese Pinyin and tones, you can go ahead and skip right to the phrases.